• Skip to secondary menu

 Discover & Do, Level 1 (DVD)

 We love the books, my oldest has been reading through them since they arrived in July.
-We love sitting down together on the couch each Tuesday and Thursday (our science days) and reading through the pages before either a) watching a copy linked videos to learn more, b) doing the worksheets, c) watching the DVD, or d) getting hands on and doing the experiments.
-Such as this quick video I had shared on Instagram one day.
+We love sitting down together on the couch each Tuesday and Thursday (our science days) and reading through the pages before either a) watching a copy linked videos to learn more, b) doing the worksheets, c) watching the DVD, or d) getting hands-on and doing the experiments.

 What are your kids actually going to learn

 BookShark science includes basic introductory studies fields such as meteorology, biology, electricity, soil science, astronomy, physiology, and hydrology.
-All the things that my kids are actually interested in, and they are presented in a way that keeps their attention.
+All the things that my kids are actually interested in, and are presented in a way that keeps their attention.

 Children will uncover mysteries of the human body and health as they enjoy the First Encyclopedia of the Human Body.
 They’ll marvel as they travel from Earth to the ends of the known universe in the engaging, picture-filled book, Space.